-When the site is fully developed it will contain 86 new lots.
-Of the 86 lots, 29 are located on the perimeter of the development adjacent to woodland vegetation.
-These dwellings will be the most exposed to predicted radiant heat from a bushfire.
-All dwellings located within 100 metres require increased construction standards to mitigate the predicted exposure from radiant heat, flame contact and ember attack.
+When the site is fully developed it will contain 528 dwellings, however only 57 dwellings will be sited within 100 metres of classified vegetation.
+The remaining 471 dwellings will be sited in the middle of an urban landscape.

+Occasionally dwellings are lost to ember attack at distances over 100 metres, however the most exposed dwellings to predicted radiant heat from a bushfire are located within 100 metres.
+These dwellings require increased construction standards to mitigate the predicted exposure from radiant heat, flame contact and ember attack.
 Residential assets sited near woodland in adjoining areas are similarly exposed.